bl4ckb1rd/michaelmas-tui/README.md

 ```sh
 make install
 ```
-This creates a virtual environment (`.venv`) and installs all dependencies.
+This uses `uv` to create a virtual environment and install all dependencies defined in `pyproject.toml`.

 ### 2. Configure API Keys